JWPedia/JWPedia.github.io/professional.md

 **Education and Experiences**

-* Freelance tech writer for several publications.
+* Freelance tech [writer](/writing) for several publications.
-* Undergraduate student for B.S. in Computer Science at University of Rochester.
+* Undergraduate student for B.S. in Computer Science and B.A. in Mathematics at University of Rochester.
 (2018-current)
 * IB Physics, Mathematics, and Biology tutor.
 (2018-current)
 * Internship at Beijing Zhinuo Law Firm as lawyer's assistant and translator.
 (2018)
 * IB Diploma graduate at International School of Beijing.
 (2013-2018)